mathspp/mathspp/pages/02.blog/writing-interpreter-in-15-loc/item.en.md

 in case the user gave the program input beforehand and doesn't want an interactive input session.

+We import `os` so we can check if the user is trying to read the code from a file or not.

 ## `V=argv`

 We set an alias for `argv` (the command line arguments) to save some typing.